 The person in charge told the inspector that she received regular support from her line manager.
-The person in charge was clear about the various roles and responsibilities of staff.
 The provider had established formal management meetings but line managers could also be contacted by phone or email at any time.
 There was also a robust on call rota to ensure back up assistance was available should the centre require assistance out of office hours.